 Figure 11: Contribution of ground anchors to wall stability.

-Thus when the over-consolidated clay is subjected to the excavation, the strength and short term stability would be exceeded after a one-time occurrence of drainage.
-Stiff to hard over-consolidated soils and clays are preferred for the construction of the temporary and permanent anchored walls.
-Over-consolidated clay soils which are heavily operated are more subjected to fissure.
+In the case of over-consolidated clay subjected to excavation, the strength and short-term stability may be exceeded after a single drainage event.
+Stiff to hard over-consolidated soils and clays are preferable for temporary and permanent anchored walls.
+Over-consolidated clay soils that have undergone significant operations are more prone to fissuring.

 Figure 12: Simplified drained stress-displacement relationship for a stiff clay (modified after Construction Industry Research and Information Association (CIRIA), 1984).